Anomalous diffusion by fractal homogenization: The fractal vector field: construction and regularity

-We also denote by~$X^{-1}_m$ the inverse flow, that is,~$X^{-1}_m(t,\cdot,s)$ is the inverse function of~$X_m(t,\cdot,s)$.
+and their corresponding flows~$\{ \flow_m(\cdot,x,s)\}$ which satisfy, for each~$(x,s) \in \R^2 \times \R$, the ODE We also denote by~$X^{-1}_m$ the inverse flow, that is,~$X^{-1}_m(t,\cdot,s)$ is the inverse function of~$X_m(t,\cdot,s)$.
 The construction will be an iterative one, starting with the largest scale shears and progressively building in the smaller scale ones, in the Lagrangian coordinates of the larger scale shears.
 The vector field~$\b_m$ will have only scales larger than~$\ep_m$ built into it, and we will eventually take~$\b$ as the limit~$m\to \infty$.

 We initialize the construction by setting

 Supposing that, for some $m\in\N$, we have defined $\phi_j$, $\b_j$ and $\flow_j$ for every $j\leq m-1$ and that these functions are smooth in all variables and satisfy the properties above.
 We then define~$\phi_m$,~$\b_m$ and~$\flow_m$ as follows.
 We first define the new stream function~$\phi_m$ by